 Hunting Licenses are available from online at www.dem.ri.gov/huntfish, DEM Office of Boating Registration and Licenses at 235 Promenade St., Providence, RI 02908 (401) 222-3576; most city and town clerks; and most sporting goods stores.
 Reprints of lost or damaged licenses are free through the online system.
 Purchases made at a full service vendor carry an Enhanced Access Fee (EAF) to offset the cost of administering the licensing system.
 The enhanced access fees are as follows:

 - Resident: $2 per license and $0.50 per permit

 - Non-Resident: $3 per license and $1.00 per permit

 - No EAF for Recreational Saltwater Fishing or No Cost Licenses and permits.

 Migratory Bird Harvest Information Program (HIP)

-All migratory bird hunters are required to obtain a permit and answer a short survey.
-HIP permits are available free of charge at all license vendors, DEM Providence headquarters and the DEM Great Swamp Field Office.
+All migratory bird hunters are required to obtain a HIP certification and answer a short survey.
+HIP permits are available free of charge through the online system, at license vendors, DEM Providence headquarters and the DEM Great Swamp Field Office.
 The HIP program provides state agencies and U.S. Fish and Wildlife Service agencies with better data that improves their ability to manage our nation’s migratory bird resources.